Tour de France: Related events

 L'Étape du Tour (French for 'stage of the Tour') is an organised mass participation cyclosportive event that allows amateur cyclists to race over the same route as a Tour de France stage.
 First held in 1993, and now organised by the ASO, in conjunction with Vélo Magazine, it takes place each July, normally on a Tour rest day.

 Several different versions of a Tour de France for women were held between the 1980s and 2000s, however these races failed for a variety of reasons such as high costs, lack of sponsorship and inability to use the Tour de France branding.

 Following a campaign by the professional women's peloton, La Course by Le Tour de France was launched by ASO in 2014 as a one-day classic held in conjunction with the men's race.
 The first edition was held on the Champs-Élysées prior to the final stage of the men's race, with La Course subsequently using other stages of the Tour prior to the men's race – with locations such as Pau, Col de la Colombière and Col d'Izoard.
 The race was part of the UCI Women's World Tour.

-From 2022, Tour de France Femmes – an 8-day stage race in the UCI Women's World Tour – will be held following the Tour, replacing La Course.
+From 2022, Tour de France Femmes – an 8-day stage race in the UCI Women's World Tour – was held following the Tour, replacing La Course.
 The Tour de France Femmes had its first stage on the Champs-Élysées prior to the final stage of the men's race.
 The announcement of the race was praised by the professional peloton and campaigners.
 The first edition was won by Dutch rider Annemiek van Vleuten, completing a Giro – Tour double in the same year.

+On the other hand, some events related to Tour de France have been held by ASO, around the world.
+Tour de France Saitama criterium has been held in Saitama, Japan since 2013.

+After the success in Japan, Tour de France Singapore criterium has been held in Singapore since 2022.